liquity/V2-gov/README.md

 ### Path dependency of depositing/withdrawing LQTY
 Depositing and withdrawing LQTY when unallocated voting power is non-zero reduces the User’s unallocated voting power.
 See this section [LINK]

-### Trust assumption: Bribe token is non-malcious standard ERC20
+### Trust assumption: Bribe token is non-malicious standard ERC20
 Since an arbitrary bribe token may be used, issues can arise if the token is non-standard - e.g. has fee-on-transfer or is rebasing, or indeed if the token is malicious and/or upgradeable.

 Any of the above situatons could result in Users receiving less bribe rewards than expected.

-### Trust-assumption: Initiative will not “rug” voters
+### Trust-assumption: Initiative will not rug voters

 The owner of an upgradeable Initiative could arbitrarily change its logic, and thus change the destination of funds to one different from that which was voted for by Users.